 July 13, 1863- Draft Riots begin in New York City and elsewhere as disgruntled workers and laborers, seething over the draft system that seemingly favors the rich, attack the draft office and African American churches.
 The riots continue through July 16.

 July 18, 1863- Second Assault on Battery Wagner, South Carolina.
-Leading the Union infantry charge is the 54th Massachusetts Colored Infantry commanded by Colonel Robert Gould Shaw who is killed and buried with the dead of his regiment.
+Leading the US infantry charge is the 54th Massachusetts Colored Infantry commanded by Colonel Robert Gould Shaw who is killed and buried with the dead of his regiment.

 August 21, 1863- Sacking of Lawrence, Kansas.
 In a murderous daylight raid, Confederate and Missouri guerillas under William Clarke Quantrill storm into Lawrence and destroy most of the town.
 Approximately 150 men and boys are murdered by Quantrill's men.

-October 5, 1863- Outside of Charleston Harbor, the Confederate David, a partially submerged, steam powered vessel, attacked the New Ironsides, part of the Union fleet blockading the harbor, with a torpedo.
+October 5, 1863- Outside of Charleston Harbor, the Confederate David, a partially submerged, steam powered vessel, attacked the New Ironsides, part of the US fleet blockading the harbor, with a torpedo.
 Both ships survived the attack, though the commander of the David and one of his crew were captured.

 October 9 -22, 1863- Bristoe Station Campaign.
 In a feint toward Washington, Lee's Army of the Northern Virginia marches into northern Virginia in an attempt to flank the Army of the Potomac, under General Meade.
 Lee successfully outmaneuvers Meade though fails to bring him to battle or catch him in the open.
 An engagement at Bristoe Station, Virginia, on October 14 gives the campaign its name.